-ENROLLMENT FEE: After the enrollment period, we require a $180 fee to secure your spot in the course.
-Your enrollment fee is non-refundable.
-This deposit goes straight into course material, equipment and mental health assessment.
+After the enrollment period, we require full payment to secure your spot in the course.

-If you’re unable to participate, we’ll donate half your Enrollment Fee to buildOn, a charity that works with students in Chicago, New York, Malawi and other places that really need a leg up.
+If you’re unable to participate, we’ll donate a portion of your Enrollment Fee to another student's tuition who really needs a leg up.

-WITHDRAWAL: If, in the opinion of our guides, you’re not contributing to the culture and forward motion, we’ll let you know.
+WITHDRAWAL: If in the opinion of our guides, you’re not contributing to the culture and forward motion, we’ll let you know.
 If you’re still not able to actively participate, we’ll ask you to withdraw from the course.
-In this situation, no refund is possible, and we’ll donate half your Enrollment Fee to buildOn as above.
+In this situation, no refund is possible, and we’ll donate a portion of your Enrollment Fee to a future student in need.

 Areas serving in Utah